Banff Travel Tips: 30+ Things to Know Before You Go

 Once Lake Louise is solidly frozen, you can skate on it.
 This typically happens by mid-December.
 Lake Louise is one of the best lakes for outdoor skating as it gets cleared of snow all winter long.

-girl watching skating on Lake Louise
+Child watching people skate on frozen Lake Louise in winter.

 Read More